 Nonetheless, these plans aren’t for everyone, and it’s vital to weigh up the pros and cons of equity release before you raise cash in that way.
-To help you make an informed decision, here are some of the perks and drawbacks of equity release:
+To help you make an informed decision, here are some of the perks and pitfalls of equity release:

 Equity Release Pros

 Here are some advantages of equity release financing:

 #1.
 You Get Tax-Free Cash